uclahs-cds/pipeline-generate-SQC-BAM/README.md

 | bamqc_additional_options | string | no | Any additional options recognized by `bamqc` |

 #### Base resource allocation updaters
-To update the base resource (cpus or memory) allocations for processes, use the following structure and add the necessary parts.
+To update the base resource (cpus or memory) allocations for processes, use the following structure.
 The default allocations can be found in the [node-specific config files](./config/)
 ```Nextflow
 base_resource_update {
     memory = [